xuhongxu96/depreduce/README.md

 #### Rules that Should Remain Untouched

 We support allowlist and blocklist where users can specify texts or regexes to match rules.
-Only dependencies declared via allowed rules can be modified.
+Only dependencies declared via allowed or not-blocked rules can be modified.

 See [blockrules.txt](blockrules.txt) as an example.